Drek282/PsychoStats/README.md

 * The Firearms, TFC and a few Natural Selection heatmaps are mostly untested.
 I won't be able to ensure that they are all working as intended until I have data for all of them.

-* Clans aren't being shown on the clan page in The Battle Grounds III.

 ## **Stuff that Remains Untested**